-For the Y ear Ended Dec ember 31, For the Six Months Ended June 30, 2 2014 2015 2016 016 2017 Percentage of Percentage of Per Percentage of Percentage of RMB Revenues RMB Revenues RMB US\$ Revenues RMB Revenues RMB US\$ Revenue (thousands, except for percentages) Educational programs 349,398 85.9 451,411 85.2 618,326 91,208 87.0 274,278 87.1 377,759 55,723 86.4 Franchise revenues 52,063 12.8 60,793 11.5 63,532 9,371 8.9 32,151 10.2 52,025 7,674 11.9 Other revenues 5,244 1.3 17,265 3.3 29,135 4,298 4.1 8,617 2.7 7,316 1,079 1.7 Revenues 406,705 100.0 529,469 100.0 710,993 104,877 100.0 315,046 100.0 437,100 64,476 100.0 owned learning centers.
+For the Year Ended December 31, 2 014 2015 2016 RMB Percentage of Revenues RMB Percentage of Revenues RMB US\$ Percentage of Revenues (thousands, except for percentages) Educational programs 349,398 85.9 451,411 85.2 618,326 89,057 87.0 Franchise revenues 52,063 12.8 60,793 11.5 63,532 9,150 8.9 Other revenues 5,244 1.3 17,265 3.3 29,135 4,197 4.1 Revenues 406,705 100.0 529,469 100.0 710,993 102,404 100.0

+We provide junior English language training to students through our three flagship courses, namely, Rise Start, Rise On and Rise Up.
+We charge tuition and course material fees for our educational programs at self-owned learning centers.
 Tuition fees are collected in full in advance and are initially recorded as deferred revenue and customer advances and recognized ratably as the classes for the related course are delivered.
-If we reschedule classes due to school holidays, inclement weather, or health epidemics, or any other reason, we will not be able to recognize revenues until those classes are rescheduled.
-For example, during the third quarter of 2017, we rescheduled certain classes for some of these reasons.
 We recognize course material fees once the student attends the first class of the respective course.

-We provide junior English language training to students through our three flagship courses, namely, Rise Start, Rise On and Rise Up.
-We charge tuition and course material fees for our educational programs at self-

 We generate franchise revenues from franchised learning centers through authorizing our franchise partners to use our brand, as well as the provision of initial setup and ongoing franchise support services, including quality control of courses and centralized training for teachers from franchised learning centers.
 We receive an initial or renewal franchise fee when we enter into or renew a franchise agreement.
-During the term of the franchise, we charge each franchised learning centers each franchised learning center recurring franchise fees based on an agreed percentage of its collected tuition fees and related individual course materials fees.
+During the term of the franchise, we charge each franchised learning center recurring franchise fees based on an agreed percentage of its collected tuition fees and related individual course materials fees.

-As of December 31, 2015 and 2016 and June 30, 2017, we recorded deferred revenue and customer advances of RMB489.9 million, RMB601.3 million (US\$88.7 million) and RMB 786.2 million (US\$116.0 million)), respectively, which are primarily from our educational programs and, to a lesser extent, from our franchise business.
+As of December 31, 2015 and 2016, we recorded deferred revenue and customer advances of RMB489.9 million and RMB601.3 million (US\$86.6 million), respectively, which are primarily from our educational programs and, to a lesser extent, from our franchise business.
 Given that our tuition and fees are prepaid, we expect to generate sufficient cash from our operating activities to meet our working capital and capital expenditure needs.